OfqualGovUK/ofqual-standards-patterns/technical-docs/accessibility/content-checks.md

 When content is added to the site, or later updated it should be checked for accessibility issues as part of the review process.

-## Automated checks

-Most content checks are context specific and can't be assessed by automated tools.
-[The accessibility cypress tests]( ../../cypress/e2e/a11y.spec.cy.js) will run [axe-core](https://github.com/dequelabs/axe-core) tests against each page in the site.
-This will check for issues like empty links, skipped heading levels.
-As part of checking every page it will also verfiy that page titles are not repeated on multiple pages.

 ## Manual checks

 Read through the page content.
 This is best done by checking out the repository and [reviewing the changes locally](